hashicorp/consul/website/source/intro/index.html.md

 * **Secure Service Communication**: Consul can generate and distribute TLS certificates for services to establish mutual TLS connections.
   [Intentions](/docs/connect/intentions.html)
-  can be used to define what services are allowed to communicate.
+  can be used to define which services are allowed to communicate.

 * **Multi Datacenter**: Consul supports multiple datacenters out of the box.
 This means users of Consul do not have to worry about building additional layers of